[Beware: Minor Spoilers Below!]

 Meanwhile, Richard Gavin’s “Scold’s Bridle: A Cruelty” riffs expertly on the theme of the Faustian pact, taking its Devil figure into the supposedly innocent streets of suburbia.
 Ivan Biskup is desperate for cash when he agrees to create a perfect replica of a medieval torture device, and Gavin’s prose lingers lovingly on every detail of the Bridle, from its “iron muzzle” to its “gravel-like coating of barbs” – but Biskup never intends that anyone would actually use such a thing, of course.
 (Cue ominous music.)
 There’s a real eeriness of tone here that’s hard to pin down – a jarring wrongness that sneaks up on you between one page and the next.
 At a mere seven pages, this is one of the shortest stories in the anthology, but it packs a big punch.

 My favorite story from this volume, however, was David Surface’s “The Devil Will Be at the Door.”
 It’s a deceptively simple tale, about two college students who track down reports of a bona fide haunted house in their neighbourhood.
 On paper, this shouldn’t work at all: the basic premise has been done dozens of times, if not hundreds, and there’s no huge departures from well-worn horror tradition in the characters or setting.
 But Surface’s skill is all in the use of language to build atmosphere, and he has a secret weapon in the notes of Gnostic theology that he weaves deftly throughout.
-If this reminds me of anything, it’s John Carpenter’s vastly-underrated Prince of Darkness, and like that film, it
+If this reminds me of anything, it’s John Carpenter’s vastly-underrated Prince of Darkness.

 “But if you can’t see it,” Greta said, “and you can’t describe it, how do you know it’s God?”